Nathan Morley

 Nathan Morley (born 14 January 1974) is an investigative journalist, television news anchor, and newspaper columnist based in Finland and Cyprus.

-He is best known to international audiences for his live radio broadcasts on Talksport, LBC and the BBC to the United Kingdom.
-He is also a familiar voice to worldwide listeners for his CBS and Voice of America reports.
+He contributed to radio broadcasts on Talksport, LBC, the BBC, CBS and Voice of America.

 Eurovision Song Contest

-A high-profile TV and media campaign announced he had been appointed the English language Eurovision Song Contest 2009 radio commentator for the Cypriot state broadcaster, CyBC.
+He was the English language Eurovision Song Contest 2009 radio commentator for the Cypriot state broadcaster, CyBC.
 The commentary in English marked a first for a non-English language EBU member.
 He also hosted national radio commentary the 2010, 2011 and 2012 Eurovision Song Contest.

 Broadcasting

-His recent notable interviews include former US President Jimmy Carter, Archbishop Desmond Tutu, Greek Prime Minister George Papandreou, Tassos Papadopoulos, Glafkos Klerides, George Vassiliou, Terry Waite, Sir David Hannay, Rafik Hariri, Mehmet Ali Talat, Bülent Ecevit, Álvaro de Soto, Ingrid Betancourt and Rauf Denktaş.
-He took leave from daily radio in 2003 and was based in the Middle East where he collaborated with such notables as the late Tareq Ayyoub who was killed by US gunfire, during the Iraq War of 2003.
+His interviews include former US President Jimmy Carter, Archbishop Desmond Tutu, Greek Prime Minister George Papandreou, Tassos Papadopoulos, Glafkos Klerides, George Vassiliou, Terry Waite, Sir David Hannay, Rafik Hariri, Mehmet Ali Talat, Bülent Ecevit, Álvaro de Soto, Ingrid Betancourt and Rauf Denktaş.
+He took leave from daily radio in 2003 and was based in the Middle East where he collaborated with the late Tareq Ayyoub who was killed by US gunfire, during the Iraq War of 2003.

-A vast library of his interviews are housed at the British Library Sound Archive in London.
+A library of his interviews are housed at the British Library Sound Archive in London.